Hurthle cell adenoma

 Encapsulated means that the tumour is surrounded by a thin layer of tissue called a capsule.
 The capsule separates the cells in the tumour from the cells in the normal thyroid gland.

-How is the diagnosis of Hurthle cell adenoma made?
+How is this diagnosis made?

-In order to make the diagnosis of a Hurthle cell adenoma, the entire tumour must be removed and sent to a pathologist for examination under a microscope.
+To make the diagnosis of a Hurthle cell adenoma, the entire tumour must be removed and sent to a pathologist for examination under a microscope.
 Your pathologist will then make sure that the tumour cells have not spread past the tumour capsule into the surrounding normal thyroid gland and that no tumour cells are seen in a blood vessel.
 Because the entire tumour capsule must be examined, the diagnosis cannot be made after only part of the tumour is removed in a procedure called a fine needle aspiration biopsy (FNAB).

 What is the difference between Hurthle cell adenoma and Hurthle cell carcinoma?